 You control the interview process, not the other way around.
-The common theme that you must thread through your answers is that you have already demonstrated the pivot skills already.
-Getting lost in describing all your accomplishments without keeping in mind the end goal is a common interview error.
+Thread this common theme through your answers: you have already demonstrated the pivot skills.
+Don’t get lost in describing all your accomplishments without keeping in mind the end goal; that is a common interview error.
 You control what you say and how you say it.
-For a taste of how to control the interview process, please check out my blog “1 Question to Ask Within 1 Minute of Starting Your Interview” at https://mikemittleman.com/1-question-to-ask-within-1-minute-of-starting-your-interview/
+For a taste of how to control the interview process, please check out my blog “1 Question to Ask Within 1 Minute of Starting Your Interview.”

 You either have it or you don’t.
 If you have it, use it.
 If you don’t, get it!
 Got it?